Our Human Resource blogs and articles are designed to give you up to date access to current information and issues

 It’s that time of year again……!
 A cautionary tale if you are thinking about organising a Christmas party.

-The Court of Appeal has recently held that the employer was vicariously liable for a severe injury caused to an employee in Bellman v Northampton Recruitment Ltd.
+The Court of Appeal held that the employer was vicariously liable for a severe injury caused to an employee in Bellman v Northampton Recruitment Ltd.

 Clive Bellman was a Sales Manager at Northampton Recruitment Ltd. A staff Christmas party had been arranged by the Company at a local golf course.
 Following the party where alcohol was being consumed, many of the guests including Clive Bellman and Mr Major, the Company’s Managing Director, continued with an impromptu after-party at the Hilton Hotel where several of the guests were staying.